borgbackup/borgbackup.github.io/releases/borg-2.0.rst

       garbage collection, no repo index needed, simplicity, mostly works with a shared lock, no need for checkpointing or .part files.

+- new hashtable (used for indexes, caches) based on the borghash project

+  - less memory overhead, especially lower memory usage spikes when resizing the hashtable.
+  - pure Cython implementation, easier to maintain than the previous C code.

 - multi-repo improvements

   - borg 1.x only could deal with 1 repository per borg invocation. borg 2.0